Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 - Added a toggle on Notice Board that force players posting a message to display their real character name.
 This is only accessible with the new Notice Board management admin flag.
 - Optimized the initial loading of Notice Boards message lists.
 This might fix the issue where the list could not load.
 Let me know if it did.
 - Notice Board admin management will now use a new admin flag, available through a new RR permission (Notice Board Management)

+## 2.1.47
+- Added days on the buff duration/delay and abilities cooldown, when such duration is beyond 24h.